inputlogic/elements/components/form/README.md

 addFieldNames('MyCoolField', 'NeatoField', 'BurritoField')
 ```

-In the future, we should probably just automatically sync all native web form elements (input, select, checkbox, textarea, etc.. :shrug:)
+In the future, we should probably just automatically sync all native web form elements (input, select, checkbox, textarea, etc.. 🤷‍♀️)

 ## Props